wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/MoodleDemos.md

 >     set "The Display name for your website e.g. My Demo Website" to "My Moodle Demo"
 >     set "APPLICATION" to "moodle"
->     set "BASELINE DB REPOSITORY" to "moodledemo-db-baseline" (with sample data) or "opensocialvanilla-db-baseline" (without sample data)
+>     set "BASELINE DB REPOSITORY" to "moodledemo-db-baseline"
->     set "APPLICATION BASELINE SOURCECODE REPOSITORY" to "moodledemo-webroot-sourcecode-baseline" (with sample data) or "opensocialvanilla-webroot-sourcecode-baseline" (without sample data)
+>     set "APPLICATION BASELINE SOURCECODE REPOSITORY" to "moodledemo-webroot-sourcecode-baseline"

 If you are using the cloud-init method raher than StackScript these you should set